Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch04_Fractions.md

 **Fractions**: numbers that represent a part of a whole number or an integer, so there are many fractions between any two integers.
 This set of numbers also forms an ordered set in which the relational operators can be used to compare the values of two fractions.

 (Notación de las fracciones)
 **Fraction notation**: given that fractions are numbers that can be between two integers, they are represented with a division, a fraction that is not integer has a remainder different from 0 when represented as a division.
-The fraction $\frac{a}{b}$ is calculated as $a$ divided by $b$, with $b \ne 0$.
+The fraction $\frac{a}{b}$ is calculated as $a$ divided by $b$, with $b$ being nonzero.
 [Fraction notation code](Programs/Ch04/S01_01_Fraction_notation.py)

 For example, $\frac{2}{3}$ means $2$ divided by $3$, and using the definition of division, this calculates the amount of times that the number $3$ is subtracted from $2$ until 0 is reached, but subtracting $3$ from $2$ gives $-1$ because $2 - 3 = -1$, so to reach 0, a proportion, fraction, or part of $3$ must be subtracted from $2$, and not the full unity of the number $3$.